epistemik-co/staple-api/home/README.md

 ## License

-?> This software is available under the [MIT license](https://github.com/epistemik-co/staple-api/blob/master/LICENSE).
+?> This software has been created by [EPISTEMIK](http://epistemik.co) and is available under the [MIT license](https://github.com/epistemik-co/staple-api/blob/master/LICENSE).

 ## Technologies used